pepstock-org/Charba-Wiki/docs/axes/AngleLines.md

 ### Scriptable

 Scriptable options at grid level accept a callback which is called for each of the underlying data values.
 See more details in [Configuring charts](../configuration/ScriptableOptions) section.

+All scriptable options callbacks will get a [ScaleScriptableContext](../configuration/ScriptableOptions#scale-scriptable-options-context) instance.

 ```java
 // creates a radial axis